What is an essential oil?

 Essential oils are also widely used in skincare and beauty products and more people are turning to them as part of their daily skincare routine.

-Essential oils have good skin penetration, they can help rejuvenate the tissues and improve the elasticity of the skin, promoting the elimination of old cells and increasing the production of new cells.
+With good skin penetration, they can help rejuvenate the tissues and improve the elasticity of the skin, promoting the elimination of old cells and increasing the production of new cells.
 They are also useful for treating specific skin problems such as acne, eczema and psoriasis (chamomiles).